Construction (Design and Management) Regulations 2015

 So what are HBXL doing about CDM 2015?

 In line with the updated CDM regulations and HBXL’s commitment to development, we launched Health & Safety Xpert 2015 on the 6th April 2015 with a range of new documents and documents updated throughout to reflect the changes to CDM 2015.
-We regularly review and update Health & Safety Xpert and have recently launched Health & Safety Xpert 2017.
+We regularly review and update Health & Safety Xpert and launched Health & Safety Xpert 2019 with Health & Safety Xpert 2020 in the pinpeline.